isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 <p>She finds fulfillment in witnessing the growth of the individuals she
 mentored and patients she has encountered through the many studies.</p>
 <p>Her love for nurturing others extends beyond the work environment; Geraldine
-fosters a collaborative spirit and camaraderie through team outings and activities like karaoke sessions.</p>
+fosters a collaborative spirit and camaraderie through team outings.</p>
 <p>Geradline and her team's favourite bonding activity is belting out tunes
 at karaoke joints.
 Their favourite song?
 Rachel Platten's 'Fight Song’, a song that reinvigorates them as they strive to support the clinical research